MikeMitterer/dart-space-invaders/README.md

 # Space Invaders 4 Dart
-> The classic Space Invaders game written with Dart and [Material Design Lite 4 Dart](http://www.material-design-lite.pub).
+> The classic Space Invaders game written with Dart and [Material 4 Dart](https://pub.dartlang.org/packages?q=m4d).

 See it Live: [spaceinvaders.mikemitterer.at](http://spaceinvaders.mikemitterer.at)